PurvaSJadhav/FeedingHands/README.md

 ## 📢 Why FeedingHands Matters

 💰 Saves costs for businesses by reducing waste disposal expenses.🍽️ Provides food security to vulnerable communities.🌱 Reduces environmental impact by cutting food waste and carbon footprint.

+## About

+🤝 Visit our site on: https://feedinghands-7dt1.onrender.com

+made with love <3